reactions/component/README.md

 ## What?

--Declarative- 'Merica version of React.Component.
+~Declarative~ 'Merica version of React.Component.

 ## Why?

 Because sometimes YOU JUST DO SHIT THE FREEDOM WAY.
-Also, this stuff is composable as -heck- u know what word I meant here.
+Also, this stuff is composable as ~heck~ u know what word I meant here.

 ## Installation